 By the time you receive your puppy, he or she will be completely weaned, which usually means you will not have to deal with him or her crying for "Mom" after you take them home.
 I prefer to keep all of the puppies until they are 8 weeks old, but if you just have to have your puppy before 8 weeks, I will consider letting you take your baby home a few days earlier.
 (But absolutely no shipping until at least 8 weeks.)
 On the other hand, please don't ask me to keep your puppy longer than 10 weeks.
 I might need that kennel "room" and run for one of my dogs that is in season.

 With your puppy, you will receive a folder containing an individual ASDR registration application, pedigree, health record, and information sheet.
 Also included is a "goody bag" containing toys, chew ring, collapsible bowl, blanket, and other items.

 Due to problems with shipping puppies to the west coast or NW states, I will no long offer shipping at all to those areas.
 I may be able to fly puppies to some areas, but this will need to be arranged and paid for by the buyer.
 You will accept all responsibility for your puppy's safe arrival.
 Some people have chosen to fly into Shreveport, LA and have me deliver the puppy to them there.
 You are welcome and encouraged to pick your puppy up here at my place in Louisiana.
 That way, you can see the grown dogs in person.

-**SHIPPING IS NOT AVAILABLE AT ALL DURING SUMMER MONTHS, DUE TO HIGH TEMPERATURES**
+**SHIPPING IS NOT AVAILABLE DURING SUMMER MONTHS, DUE TO HIGH TEMPERATURES**